 Welcome to Tropical Marine Science Institute (TMSI) website!

 Our research in underwater acoustic research is unique as the tropical waters are highly turbid.
 It is difficult to use optical devices to monitor any physical or biological activities in the marine environment.
-Underwater acoustic research may find solutions to overcome interference of communication in a turbid and noisy tropical environment.
+Underwater acoustic research is aimed to find solutions to overcome interference of communication in a turbid and noisy tropical environment.
 The Physical Oceanography research Group has developed state-of-art atmosphere and coastal ocean models that could be used to compute wind-waves, thermocline variability, ocean currents, and internal solitons.
 There is a potential synergy between these two research groups.

 Strategically TMSI continues to partner various government agencies and international research institutes to conduct targeted research contracts and innovative joint research projects.
 Looking into the future, TMSI will focus on developing aquaculture research to contribute to food security and sustainability and deep sea research which ventures into the unexplored bottom of the sea.